 Strategy's bitcoin treasury strategy reflects a balanced approach to corporate finance, underpinned by its relatively conservative debt-to-asset ratio.
 This positions the company to effectively manage debt while continuing to grow its bitcoin holdings.

-As per March 13th, the company's bitcoin holdings are valued at approximately $40 billion, with its net asset bitcoin value premium standing at 1.7x compared to its basic share price.
 In other words, the company trades at just 1.7 times the value of its bitcoin holdings.
 Bitcoin, being absolutely scarce, is becoming a new unit of account, redefining how we measure financial success.
 In this framework, the financial strength of a Bitcoin company can be better assessed by its bitcoin holdings relative to its market value, rather than traditional earnings metrics.

 While P/E ratios are common in valuing traditional tech companies, they’re less relevant when it comes to a company like Strategy, where the value of the company is tied directly to its bitcoin holdings.
 Here, the ratio of bitcoin holdings to company valuation serves as a more appropriate benchmark for financial performance.